The Medical Council of Canada’s policy direction is set by its Council, which has 52 positions, including a position for:

 How are Council members appointed?

 Council members are appointed by a provincial or territorial medical regulatory authority or a faculty of medicine at a Canadian university.
-Student members are appointed by the Canadian Federation of Medical Students and the Fédération médicale étudiante du Québec whereas postgraduate resident members are appointed by the Canadian Association of Internes and Residents and the Fédération des médecins résidents du Québec.
+Student members are appointed by the Canadian Federation of Medical Students and the Fédération médicale étudiante du Québec whereas postgraduate resident members are appointed by the Resident Doctors of Canada and the Fédération des médecins résidents du Québec.

 The members at large are usually nominated by members of academic and regulatory organizations.
 The submissions are reviewed and selected by the Nominating Committee.
 The nomination must be subsequently approved by Council at the Annual Meeting.